kayraobi/CUDA-GaussianBlur-implementation/README.md

 ## 📊 Performance

 By using shared memory, this implementation significantly outperforms a naive global-memory-only version, especially on large images.
-Benchmark results are provided in the `benchmark_results.md` file.

 ---